Tom Young (cricketer)

-Archibald Young, known as "Tom", was a professional first-class cricket player who appeared for Somerset in more than 300 matches.
+Archibald Young, known as "Tom", was a professional first-class cricketer who appeared for Somerset in more than 300 matches.
 Though a regular cricketer for a dozen years, he was frequently in poor health because of damage to his lungs during the First World War and he died at the age of 45, less than three years after his most successful cricket season.

 Early cricket career

 Young, a right-handed batsman often used as an opener and a right-arm slow spin bowler, was born at Bathwick in Bath on 6 November 1890, and first appeared for Somerset in three matches in 1911, making little impact.
 He reappeared again in two matches in 1919, again to no great effect.
 In 1921, however, he was given 10 matches and made useful runs, including his first score of more than 50, an unbeaten 69 in the match against Essex at Southend, when he also took wickets that helped to win the game.